Anti-fibrotic Drugs 2026: IPF, MASH & Renal Fibrosis Hub

 Significance

-The first approved drug for liver fibrosis — see the dedicated Resmetirom article for clinical details.
+The first approved drug for MASH with moderate-to-advanced liver fibrosis (F2-F3) — see the dedicated Resmetirom article for clinical details.

 Finerenone, Sparsentan & Tocilizumab: Renal and SSc-ILD Approvals